WinnieYuDev/WinnieYuDev/README.md

 A full-stack software engineer from Boston | Chinese-American | Innovative Scientist

-Turning complex problems into elegant solutions, one line of code at a time
+Revolutionizing the industry, one line of code at a time

 # About me